BlueKittyMeow/Emil/README.md

-# Emil - Story Project
+# "The Specimen" by Lawrence Vale

 ## Project Structure